Four-year-old Dorothy said, “Last time when I was 4 inches long and in your tummy, Daddy wasn’t ready to marry you yet, so I went away.

 Then she started talking in a different language, which her mother tried to record.

-The magic moment seemed over, but then Dorothy continued, “But that wasn’t the last time.
-Last time when I was four inches long and in your tummy, Daddy wasn’t ready to marry you yet, so I went away.
+Dorothy continued, “But that wasn’t the last time.
+Last time when I was 4 inches long and in your tummy, Daddy wasn’t ready to marry you yet, so I went away.
 But then, I came back.”

-Then the child went back to chatting about four-year-old matters.
+Then the child went back to chatting about 4-year-old matters.

 She decided to have an abortion.
 She was ready to have the child, but her husband-to-be was not.